-This document is a practical step-by-step guide for integrating & utilizing Gigya's services within the extent of your iOS Swift native application.
+This document is a practical step-by-step guide for integrating and utilizing Gigya's services within the extent of your iOS Swift native application.

 Code examples will be provided in Swift.